Censorship in Iran

+Iranian security forces dismantling a satellite dish.

 In Iran, censorship was ranked among the world's most extreme in 2024.
 Reporters Without Borders ranked Iran 176 out of 180 countries in the World Press Freedom Index, which ranks countries based on the level of freedom of the press.

 Reporters Without Borders described Iran as “one of the world’s five biggest prisons for media personnel" in the 40 years since the revolution.
 In the Freedom House Index, Iran scored low on political rights and civil liberties and has been classified as 'not free.'

 Iran has strict regulations when it comes to internet censorship.
 The Iranian government and the Islamic Revolutionary Guard Corps persistently block social media such as Facebook, Twitter and Instagram along with many popular websites such as Blogger, HBO, YouTube, and Netflix.
 Despite the state-wide ban, some Iranian politicians use social networks, including Twitter and Facebook, to communicate with their followers.

 Internet censorship in Iran functions similarly to the Great Firewall of China.
 Stricter monitoring and the National Information Network (NIN) was used during the 2019 Iranian protests.
 These restrictions made it more difficult for videos of unrest in Iran to be posted or viewed on social media.

 After YouTube was blocked in Iran, the Aparat website was founded as an Iranian video-sharing platform.
 In 2020, Aparat's CEO was sentenced to 10 years in prison due to the activity of one of the platform's users.
 Millions of Iranians stay connected on social media despite the government's restrictions by using proxies or virtual private networks (VPNs).

 On November 17, 2019, in response to fuel protests, the country shut down nearly all internet access.
 This reduced internet traffic down to 5% of ordinary levels.
+The fuel protests saw up to 100 Iranians being killed by security forces with hundreds more being injured and well over a thousand being arrested with videos beginning to spread from citizens showing their interactions with members of the security forces online for all to see.

+At the start of 2022 Iranian authorities instituted multiple localized as well as widespread internet shutdowns along with mobile disruptions.
+There reasoning behind these shutdowns was to quell widespread antigovernment protests that were in response to the death of Jina Mahsa Amini who had died in custody under suspicious circumstances.
+Her death led to protests being made by the Women Life Freedom protests, with the government responding to these protests with the brutal killing of up to 551 Iranian protestors.
+The authorities went further and blocked access to apps such as WhatsApp and Instagram along with other VPNs and other proxy servers.
+Throughout nearly all of 2023, Iranian authorities had restricted internet service in many provinces every Friday around protests that followed prayers during the day.